What is sleep deprivation?

 Sleep deprivation means you’re not getting enough sleep.
 For most adults, the amount of sleep needed for best health is 7 to 8 hours each night.

-When you get less sleep than that, as many people do, it can eventually lead to a whole host of health problems.
+When you get less sleep than that, as many people do, it can eventually lead to many health problems.
 These can include forgetfulness, being less able to fight off infections, and even mood swings and depression.

 What causes sleep deprivation?

 Sleep deprivation is not a specific disease.
-It is usually the result of other illnesses or due to life circumstances.
+It's usually the result of other illnesses or from life circumstances.

 Sleep deprivation is becoming more common.
 Many people try to adjust their schedule to get as much done as possible, and sleep is sacrificed.

 Sleep deprivation also becomes a greater problem as people grow older.
-Although older adults probably need as much sleep as younger adults, they typically sleep more lightly and for shorter time spans than younger people.
-It’s estimated that half of all people older than 65 have frequent sleeping problems.
+Older adults probably need as much sleep as younger adults, but they typically sleep more lightly.
+They also sleep for shorter time spans than younger people.
+Half of all people older than 65 have frequent sleeping problems.

 Sleep deprivation can occur for a number of reasons: